mennymendoza/rubiks-cube-solver/README.md

 `example_cube.run_list(['U', '-U', 'E', '-E', 'D'])`

 ### Other Useful Functions

-You can check the *fitness* of the cube using the calc_fit function.
-This function simply counts up how many squares are in the correct position and returns the value.
-This is useful for measuring how close your cube is to being solved.

-`fitness = example_cube.calc_fit()`

 If you want to reset quickly back to a solved cube, you can use the reset function.